"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Not every conversation is suited for a conference room, office, or hallway.
 Don't be afraid to take a walk or just meet somewhere outside the office.
 It can take the edge off a tough discussion and even be relaxing.
 Even Mark Zuckerberg has been known to take key recruits on a hike as part of his closing process to recruit people.

 During my time at KISSmetrics, my happiest moments were not when I got bonuses or a raise.
-In fact, I usually expected the bonuses because I was working hard, so it was more relief than a moment of triumph.
+In fact, bonuses felt more like a relief than a moment of triumph, because I was working hard.

 Instead, my favorite moments were when I was learning, working on something meaningful, and enjoying the process.